 Medical necessity must be supported by adequate and complete documentation in the patient's medical record that describes the procedure and the medical rationale.
 Documentation requires at a minimum all the following items.
 All items must be available upon request.
-For any retrospective review, a full operative report is needed.
+For any retrospective review, a full operative report and medical plan of care are needed.